emaad7/SDD/paper/paper.md

 5. **NDC/NWR/NRD Parameters**: SDD allows users to specify the parameter $m$ for neighborhood distance correlation (NDC), neighborhood distance correlation without region dependence (NWR), and neighborhood region dependence (NRD).

 6. **Results and Reporting**: The results of the tests are displayed in the main panel of the software.
-Users can save the results in text or Microsoft Word format for further analysis and reporting.
+Users can save the results in text or Microsoft Word format for further analysis and reporting(see ‎Figure ‎‎1d).

 <div align="center">